wotakumoe/wotaku/docs/glossary/anime.md

 ::: details Short note

-If you look at the genga image, we can see a few numbers.
+If you look at the sakuga, we can see a few numbers.
 - **160** -> Scene number
 - **01** -> Time (in seconds) of that scene
 - **16** -> Shot number of that scene